-Joe regularly appears in employment tribunals and the EAT in discrimination, whistleblowing and other statutory claims.
+Joe regularly appears in employment tribunals and the EAT in discrimination, whistleblowing, unfair dismissal and other statutory claims.

 He acts for both claimants and respondents across a range of sectors (including education, the medical profession, retail and financial services).
 He actively welcomes instructions to attend tribunals in regions outside London.